 7.)
 Check or money order for $410 payable to “Department of Homeland Security”

 8.)
 Copy of I-94 card or electronic I-94

 If applicable, photocopy of USCIS Notice of Action if you applied for change of status.

-Once you have all of our completed documents, make an appointment with an IP advisor by contacting email@example.com or call 206-934-3672
+Once you have all of our completed documents, make an appointment with an IP advisor by contacting IP Office by email or call 206-934-3672.

 Overview on CPT (Curricular Practical Training)

 CPT allows F-1 students to legally engage in an off-campus internship while receiving credits that count toward completion of their program of study.
 CPT is only approved for programs in which it is a requirement for a degree.
 Students must make an appointment with an IP advisor to determine CPT eligibility.
 CPT is granted on a quarterly basis and must be renewed quarterly.
 Student must also register for CWE class.